discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>.
 - Swap weapons.
 - <Skill name="Path of scars"/> -> <Skill name="Whirling defense"/>.
-- It should be phased now.

 **1st Add**
 - Help CCing with <Skill id="45743"/>.
 - Autoattack as well as using <Skill name="Worldly impact"/> and <Skill id="41524"/>.

-**2nd phase**
+**2nd Phase**

-When you go back back to MAMA, autoattack on sword and use <Skill name="One Wolf Pack"/>.
+When you go back back to MAMA, autoattack on sword/axe.
+You can use <Skill name="Monarchs leap"/> to jump back to MAMA if you want.
 - <Skill name="Path of scars"/> when it is off cd.
+- Swap weapons.
-- Swap weapons instantly and you should proc <Item id="84505"/>.
+- <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>.
 - <Skill name="Rapid Fire"/>.
 - <Skill name="Cold Snap"/> to summon the frost spirit into the bubble.

-- <Skill id="45743"/> and <Skill id="41524"/>.
-- You can start walking to the 2nd add spawn and longbow autoattack once the bubble attack has completed.
+You can start walking to the 2nd add spawn and longbow autoattacking once the bubble attack has completed.

 **2nd Add**
-- Help CCing with <Skill name="Point Blank Shot"/>.
+- Help CCing with <Skill id="45743"/>.
 - Precast <Skill name="Barrage"/> to hit MAMA and the add.
 - Use a mix of <Skill name="Rapid Fire"/> and autoattacks to kill the add.

-**3rd phase**
+**3rd Phase**

-- <Skill name="Sicem"/> as soon as MAMA is vulnerable after the add is dead.
+- <Skill name="Sicem"/>.
-- <Skill id="45743"/> to get back to MAMA, CC and proc <Item id="84505"/>.
+- <Skill name="Point Blank Shot"/> to CC and proc <Item id="84505"/>.
 - Swap weapons.
 - <Skill name="Path of scars"/> -> <Skill name="Whirling defense"/>.

-- You can use <Skill name="Monarchs Leap"/> for a free leap away from the poison field and to get to the add faster.
+Once MAMA hits 25% you can use <Skill name="Monarchs Leap"/> for a free leap away from the poison field and to get to the add faster.

 **3rd Add**
 - Resummon your <Skill id="12497"/> as it has probably died by now.
+- Swap weapons as soon as it is off cd (<Skill name="Path of scars"/> if you can before swapping).
 - Autoattack as well as using <Skill name="Worldly impact"/> and <Skill id="41524"/>.
-- <Skill name="Path of scars"/> and swap weapons when it is off cd.

-**4th phase**
+**4th Phase**
 - Try to cast <Skill name="Barrage"/> so it doesn't get interrupted by MAMA jumping.
-- Use <Skill name="Point Blank Shot"/> and <Skill id="45743"/> to CC.
+- Use <Skill name="Point Blank Shot"/> and <Skill id="45743"/> to CC and proc <Item id="84505"/>.
 - <Skill name="Rapid Fire"/>.

-- Use your dps skills as soon as they come off cd and don't cry from having to autoattack on longbow.
+Use your DPS skills as soon as they come off cd and don't cry from having to autoattack on longbow.
 </Tab>
 <Tab title="Siax">
 <Divider text="Siax"/>